-A summary of the latest official long-term international migration statistics for the UK for the year ending September 2019.
+A summary of the latest official long-term international migration statistics for the UK.
 Data from the Home Office, the Department for Work and Pensions (DWP) and the Higher Education Statistics Agency (HESA) are also included.

-Latest update on our population and migration statistics transformation journey.
+Latest updates on our population and migration statistics transformation journey.

 International migration and the health sector